Mercury retrograde: It’s happening (again) but what does that mean for you?

 That all changed this morning when I decided to educate myself on the astrological phenomenon once and for all.
 Here’s what I learned.

-The second Mercury retrograde started today
+The third Mercury retrograde of 2022 started today

 Explaining a little about the concept, Sisters Village – a popular astrology and wellness account run by Amy McDermott – notes that it’s important to prioritise reflection, reevaluation, resting, rejuvenation, relaxation and realignment during this time.